National Lottery Community Fund: Role and statistics

 National Lottery players raise over £30 million each week for good causes throughout the UK.
 Since The National Lottery began in 1994, £47 billion has been raised.
 The National Lottery Community Fund is responsible for distributing 40% of the good cause money raised and typically distributes over £500 million a year to communities across England, Scotland, Wales and Northern Ireland as well as working closely with Government to distribute vital grants and funding from key Government programmes and initiatives.
 Around eight in ten of its grants are for under £10,000.

 Over 80 per cent of The National Lottery Community Fund's funds go to voluntary and community organisations.
 It also makes grants to statutory bodies, local authorities and social enterprises.

 The National Lottery Community Fund funds projects in line with objectives set by the Government but does not fund services which other parts of government have a statutory responsibility to deliver.

-"Additionality" principle

-According to its annual report, The National Lottery Community Fund uses the following definition of "additionality": "Lottery funding is distinct from Government funding and adds value.
+According to its annual report for 2010–2011, "Lottery funding is distinct from Government funding and adds value.
 Although it does not substitute for Exchequer expenditure, where appropriate it complements Government and other programmes, policies and funding."